Jane is a co-founder of The Cringe and has contributed several pieces to the blog. She tweets irreverently @bigbadwords.

 I was born, raised and educated in Canberra, Australia, and have wanted to write books since realising as a child that they didn’t just breed between themselves in libraries.
 My first novel, penned in first grade, consisted of twenty pieces of paper stapled together with a dramatic chapter name (‘A nasty shock’; ‘What was in the box?’; ‘Simon gets his comeuppance’) and one sentence on each.
 Having contemplated careers as varied as engineer, tax accountant and zookeeper I eventually – and largely accidentally – settled on the law.
 I married my jujitsu training partner and travelled to as many countries as possible before returning to Canberra to raise our two small ninjas and two idiot dogs.

-Elise has tried to play by the rules.
+Elise tried to play by the rules.
 It didn’t take so now she writes.
 With a background in music she has performed as a contemporary singer, classical violinist and chamber chorister, and worked behind the scenes as a writer, director, conductor and teacher.
 Elise won a place in the ACT Writer’s HARDCOPY program with her novel Vision, an adult dystopian thriller.
 Now completing the Vision trilogy she balances writing with forays into film, fashion, theatre and music.
-Elise is an ardent fan of rampant creativity, bright colours, and long discussions over red wine.
+Elise is an ardent fan of bright colours and long discussions over red wine.
+View her posts here.

 Current inspirations: An Infinity of Lists – Umberto Eco, On Writing – Stephen King, So You’ve Been Publicly Shamed – Jon Ronson, Station Eleven – Emily St. John Mandel, At Swim-Two-Birds – Flann O’Brien.